 Congratulations!
 You just made your first scheduled tweet using the Twitter Ads manager.

 - If you want to access a list of all your scheduled tweets, you can do so by clicking on the “Only Scheduled Tweets” button.

 Other Ways to Schedule Tweets

 This isn’t the only way you can schedule tweets.
+There are several scheduler tools for your twitter posts.
 Another software is Hootsuite.
 Hootsuite is a well-known scheduling app given its ability to schedule posts across multiple social media platforms (including Twitter, LinkedIn, Google+, and Instagram.)
 In addition to scheduling posts, you can also manage inboxes across these accounts and gain access to mentions.
 Also, on the free plan, you are permitted to schedule up to 30 tweets.

-A second software you can use to schedule tweets is Buffer, which has a good free plan for up to three different social media accounts.
+A second software you can use to schedule tweets is Buffer, a Twitter scheduling app which has a good free plan for up to three different social media accounts.
 The benefit of using buffer is their plugin – meaning you can schedule a tweet from within Twitter itself instead of from within Buffer only.
 However, the schedule limit for Buffer is only ten tweets (on the free plan.)

 How to Schedule Tweets that Engage Readers

 Users enjoy the fast-paced Twitter environment where they can share their views and stay up-to-date.
 So one great tactic to include in your twitter content is a question – where users can become a part of a conversation.

 Making users feel like their opinions and ideas matter is a great content strategy as it will push them to click through your profile.
 One example of this can be a data-driven question (which states a statistic): “Did you know that 39.6% of American adults are obese?
 If you’re looking to improve your health, [name of health company] is here to help.
 Register today!”
 Always try to end your question with a call to action (or CTA.)
 In this case, it is registering.